bungun/optkit/README.md

 Requirements
 ------------
-optkit's C/CUDA backend libraries has the following dependencies:
+optkit's C/CUDA backend libraries have the following dependencies:

 	cBLAS
-	CUDA
+	CUDA >= 7.5

 optkit's Python package has the following additional dependencies: